isomerpages/moe-xishanpri/_departments/CCE/Connecting with Parents Series.md

 As part of NFF2024, all students have received a binoculars craft.
 We encourage parents and/or guardians to complete the binoculars craft together with their children.
 Instructions are found at the back of the envelope which contains the craft.
-Fun doesn’t stop here! <a href="https://go.gov.sg/familyfestsg-2024-join-us" rel="noopener noreferrer nofollow" target="_blank">Exclusive Deals</a> for you and your family to enjoy this June Holidays.</p>
+Fun doesn’t stop here!
+Find <a href="https://go.gov.sg/familyfestsg-2024-join-us" rel="noopener noreferrer nofollow" target="_blank">Exclusive Deals</a> for you and your family to enjoy this June Holidays.</p>
 <p></p>
 <p></p>